enjidev/tailwindcss-accent/README.md

 <div class="text-accent-400">Hello, World!</div>
 ```

-Note that based on the closest parent `data-accent` value, the current component will have a **violet** text color.
+Note that based on the closest parent `data-accent` value, the current component will have a **violet-400** text color.

 Then, somewhere on the button's click event: